-89. We will focus our audit testing on material financial instruments which are calculated using estimation techniques and assumptions.
-Where management use experts to support the calculations, we will evaluate the competence of the expert; including the objectivity and experience of the expert.
+86. We will focus our audit testing on material financial instruments which are calculated using estimation techniques and assumptions.
+Where management use experts to support the calculations, we will evaluate

 Other risk factors

 Impact of COVID-19 on the annual accounts